What’s New at Whistler Blackcomb for Winter 2020/21

 Can I change my Priority Reservation Days once I’ve reserved them?

-Yes, just cancel your reserved days.
+Yes.
+From November 17 onwards you will be able to cancel and change your reservations.
 It can take up to 24 hours for the system to refresh and then you can book new days.

 If I book my accommodation now, but I can’t book my Priority Days until November 6, can I cancel my accommodation if they don’t align?